District Permit Frequently Asked Questions

 If my student is new to the district, when do we register them?

-When applicants are accepted into their school or specialty program, they will have to submit an online registration form and provide the following information by their offer deadline to finish the registration process.
+When applicants are offered a placement, they will have to submit an online registration form and provide the following information by their offer deadline to finish the acceptance process.

 Upload one of the following options listed under (Ed.
 Code 48204.1):